 Emotional responses are under the power of subconscious mind whether you react with tears, laughter, anger or fear.
 It takes you through a whole range of emotions and feelings based on your thoughts and what is triggering you in the moment.

 As part of the unconscious mind, the amygdala is in charge of processing emotionally charged experiences and where and how to store them as memories.

 Your subconscious mind runs programs much like a computer.
 The powers of subconscious mind do not include thinking or making moral judgments.
 It does what it has been taught and holds beliefs you have about yourself and the world to be true.
 It directs your thoughts and actions according to its programming as a means of keeping you safe and happy.
 This holds true even if you consciously realize something you choose to think or do is not for your immediate or ultimate good.

 This mind does not argue or think.
 It has no logic.
 It takes the information you give it, and once received, accepts it as truth whether it is real or imagined.
 It acts like an obedient servant.
 It focuses on what you pay attention to, filtering out irrelevant sensory input.

 Through the power of subconscious mind, your beliefs are projected into the quantum field as electromagnetic thought waves.
 Thought is energy, just like everything else.
 As the Law of Attraction says, the energy of your thoughts and beliefs draws to you circumstances and people matching their vibrational qualities.
 And so it is true that like attracts like.
-If you want to change what you are attracting, change your programming.
+If you want to change what you are attracting, you have the power to retrain your brain and use techniques to change your programming.

 Of the three levels of mind, learning to tap into subconscious mind powers shows great promise in helping us heal emotionally and physically, manifest our dreams, and transform our lives.